adaltas/node-nikita/src/system_limits.coffee.md

 | virtual memory       | ulimit -Sv | ulimit -Hv | kbytes  |
 | file locks           | ulimit -Sx | ulimit -Hx |         |

-Pass the option in flag-mode to get, and follows it with a value to set
+Pass the option in flag-mode to get, and follows it with a value to set.

 ## Kernel Limits